pisv/gethandly.wiki-playground/Step-One.md

 ```

 In this case, `validateExistence` throws a `CoreException` when the underlying
-workspace project is not accessible or doesn't have the Foo nature, which is
+project resource is not accessible or doesn't have the Foo nature.
-yet to be defined.

 If you need a reference on what exactly a project nature is, the Eclipse Corner
 article [Project Builders and Natures](https://www.eclipse.org/articles/Article-Builders/builders.html)
 authored by John Arthorne is a great resource.
-Project natures are contributed
+The project nature is contributed
 via an extension point:

 ```xml